Kartik00B/Calculator/README.md

 ## 🚀 How to View

-You can view the website code here: [AI Landing Page](https://github.com/Kartik00B/Calculator)
+You can view the website code here: [Calculator Page](https://github.com/Kartik00B/Calculator)

 ## 🚀 Getting Started
 To run this project locally, follow these steps: